LucidLink Filespaces Security Model: https://www.lucidlink.com/wp-content/uploads/LucidLink-Security_Model.pdf

 LucidLink client communicates with AES-256 encryption via TCP/IP port 443 with our Discovery Service for the purpose of Namespace verification and Metadata coordination.

-In order for LucidLink client to work behind a firewall the following outbound connections on port 443 must be enabled:
+In order for the LucidLink client to work behind a firewall, the following outbound connections on port 443 must be enabled:

 .